 - Channel transmitter and receiver (For Tamiya model tanks).

 Again, I wish I could tell you exactly what to get without fail, but that's not the case with radio systems.
-The current most popular brand is the Spektrum DX series Full range 2.4GHz DSM2 technology, which allows you to have 1 transmitter for up to 10 vehicles, meaning you only the need to purchase a receiver for each additional vehicle, etc. I would recommend purchasing the Spektrum BR6000 receiver is designed for robot and special application usage where it’s desirable to have the fail safe drive all channels to a preprogrammed position during loss of signal vs. hold the last command.
+The current most popular brand is the Spektrum DX series Full range 2.4GHz DSM2 technology, which allows you to have 1 transmitter for up to 10 vehicles, meaning you only the need to purchase a receiver for each additional vehicle, etc. I would recommend purchasing the Spektrum BR6000 (or latest technology) receiver is designed for robot and special application usage where it’s desirable to have the fail safe drive all channels to a preprogrammed position during loss of signal vs. "hold the last command".
 More information on these systems will be found in the “Articles” section of this web site and in the technical information provided with each radio purchased.